aureliesueur/SoPekocko/README.md

 You will need two terminal windows : one for frontend, one for backend.
 Frontend terminal : run "ng serve".
 The app's frontend is visible on http://localhost:4200/.
-Backend terminal : run npm install puis "node server".
+Backend terminal : run "npm install" (ou "sudo npm install" sur Mac) puis "node server" ou "nodemon server.js".
 The server should run on localhost with default port 3000.